LaravelDaily/Booking-Com-Simulation-Laravel/course/02-profile-fields.md

 ![User doctors patients DB schema](images/doctors-patients.png)

-You may ask, why not separate table for **repeating** profile fields like birth_date / gender / photo?
+You may ask, why not separate a table for **repeating** profile fields like birth_date / gender / photo?

 Those ones are debatable and personal preference, you may even save them in the `users` table if you use them often.
-I don't see anything wrong if the fields with the same names are repeated in a few tables, if they naturally belong there.
+I don't see anything wrong if the fields with the same names are repeated in a few tables if they naturally belong there.

-**Final thought**: I would probably suggest the same DB schema for similar situations like teachers/students, employees/employers and others.
-I mean, have one `users` DB table and separate profile tables for each of the role.
+**Final thought**: I would probably suggest the same DB schema for similar situations like teachers/students, employees/employers, and others.
+I mean, have one `users` DB table and separate profile tables for each of the roles.